bo-rc/blast_tools/README.md

 2. perform BLASTP or PSIBLAST using a larger database to get better sequence hits.
 3. perform MultiSeq structural alignment and profile profile building.

+**Important Notes**:
+* remember to run a sanity search with a much larger `e-value` to check whether qualified hits are missed by the BLAST+ algorithms.
+ * We found that with the BLAST search results depend on input `e-value`s: if the input `e-value` is very small, some important hits which are rare but qualified in terms of the input `e-value` can be missed in the final report.

 # Build a local database
 Use the `update_blastdb.pl` perl scripts (provided by NCBI):
 * Go to the path of your local database directory